Information for Students

 - Assessing the format of the class to determine how notes can be best taken in that class based on the student's needs

-Bucks County Community College and disAbility Services (dS) recognizes that some students with disabilities have the right to use trained service animals.
-Students who require the use of service animals are encouraged to discuss specific needs and services with dS professional staff, prior to starting classes.
-Students with disabilities who want to bring a service animal to campus must register with disAbility Services.
+Bucks County Community College and disAbility Services (dS) recognizes that students with disabilities have the right to use trained service animals on campus.
+Students who require the use of service animals shall discuss specific needs and services with dS professional staff, prior to starting classes.
+Students with disabilities who want/need to bring a service animal to campus must register with disAbility Services.
+Registration helps to assure the student is fully accommodated by having the service animal on campus and provides an opportunity to inform the student of any guidelines to follow in handling their service animal at Bucks County Community College.

-Students are responsible for the animal's behavior while on campus including in and outside of the classroom.
+Students are responsible for the dog's behavior while on campus including in and outside of the classroom.
 Service animals must comply with leash laws and be controlled by the student at all times.
 The student is ultimately responsible for the cleanliness, grooming and health of the animal and takes responsibility for the proper disposal of all waste.
-If the service animal's behavior is disruptive, aggressive or destructive, the student will be held responsible and may be asked to remove the animal from campus.
+If the service animal's behavior is disruptive, aggressive or destructive, the student will be held responsible and may be asked to remove the animal from campus. ( Adapted from the International Association of Assistance Dog Partners (IAADP New ADA Service Animal Definition, 7/23/10)

 Together, the student and instructor are encouraged to determine the best way to take tests with accommodations.
 Whenever possible students are urged to take tests in the classroom or with the instructor as long as the needed modifications can be made.
 Aids such as interpreters, large print, computers, and extra time may be available for tests given in the classroom.
 Students may also use the Testing Center to take tests with accommodations.
 If accommodations are needed, the studet should make arrangements with the instructor in advance in order to schedule the test according to the Testing Center procedures.
 Instructors must provide the test to the Tesing Center along with a proctor sheet listing any accommodations needed.
 For Testing Center Information, please refer to the Testing Center Web Page.